 I became a teacher for the same reason most did, I wanted to make a difference.
 Mrs. Finn, my 3rd grade teacher at Saint Agnes Grammar School in Atlantic Highlands, New Jersey, made a profound impact on me and I wanted to be a Mrs. Finn for children who needed her as much as I did.
 I just didn’t know this is what I wanted until I was already married and had children of my own.
-The enjoyment I got from being around the kids was a hook that drew me right into the profession.
-When I decided to become a teacher via the alternate route I had already been working in restaurant/hotel management for over 20 years.
-I loved that business because of the great relationships I made with employees and even guests but it just didn’t make me feel like I was making the world a better place.
-A brief, and ill fated stint in sales convinced me that I needed more value in how I spent my days.
+I became a teacher via the alternate route

-Twelve years later I am teaching 2nd grade in Ocean Acres Elementary in Stafford Township, NJ.
-This is a coastal community that was devastated by Hurricane Sandy in October, 2012.
+I am currently teaching 2nd grade in Tabernacle Elementary School in Tabernacle, NJ.
+Prior to Tabernacle I taught in Stafford Township, NJ for 14 years where I live with my wife and children.
+Stafford is a coastal community that was devastated by Hurricane Sandy in October, 2012.
 Following the storm I witnessed students, colleagues and complete strangers all suffering enormous loss.
 Motivated by the simple philosophy of, “There but for the Grace of God go I”, I founded a non-profit, grass roots organization of teachers and school staff to go out and help the victims of the storm.
 This movement quickly gathered momentum and by four months post storm we had over 2,500 volunteers clean out over 800 homes.
 It is estimated that the group I created, Stafford Teachers And Residents Together, S.T.A.R.T., saved residents more than $3,000,000.00.
 More importantly we brought our community back from a devastating event and forged tight bonds that continue to this day.
 S.T.A.R.T. continues to function as a community based volunteer group thanks to Joe Mangino, who was the owner of the first home we helped clean up and the husband of a teacher I work with.

-The policy world has introduced me to the professional side of teaching and I am extremely happy to participate in the necessary meetings and conversations where I can advocate for my students and fellow educators.
-I have found my voice and the courage necessary to use it.
+The policy world has introduced me to the professional side of teaching and I am extremely happy to participate in the meetings and conversations where I advocate for my students and fellow educators.
+I have found my voice and the courage to use it.

 Few things make me as happy as a day at the beach.
 I am incredibly fortunate to live so close to the ocean.
-I am so enamored with the sea that I have taken the post of Secretary of the Board of Directors for the Alliance for a Living Ocean, ALO.
+I am so enamored with the sea that I have taken the post of President of the Alliance for a Living Ocean, ALO.
 ALO is a watch group that protects the natural habitat of the bays and oceans around Long Beach Island.
 My family and I spend countless hours enjoying our time on LBI.
 When we aren’t on the beach we love visiting nearby Philadelphia, New York or Washington, DC.
-Travelling the world is something I would love to do more of.
-In High School I was able to visit Greece, England, and France.
-I have a close friend who runs a school in Ghana.
-I am trying to figure out a way where my whole family could spend a summer there helping run that school.
+Traveling the world is something I would love to do more of.